 The tone of the invitation may sound nice, but in it’s essence it is an unprofessional and offensive question.
 It does not respect you as a professional.

 You can also bet your behind that the person making the request isn’t working for free.
-So they are asking you to do something, they themselves are unwilling to do.
+So they are asking you to do something, they themselves are not doing.

 But there is no budget! you might counter.
 Listen, budget is a choice.
 They choose not to budget for photography.
 To prioritise other things.
 What they are really saying is: we did not think it was important enough.
 Or we could get someone for free.
 Either way, it is not very respectful of your skill.